-The cryptographic code in cryptocurrency is used for transforming the information to give it a unique code.
+The cryptographic code in cryptocurrency (hence the term crypto-token) is used for transforming the information to give it a unique code.
 It means that each segment is unlike any other.

 You can’t change it unless you change every other block in the chain and on every computer in the system.
 And every participating computer is part of the system.
 Hence, the blockchain technology is supersafe.